APogue/APogue.github.io/_posts/posts/2024-09-23-Opinion-Tying-It-All-Together.md

 	- UCUES made certain civil rights questions optional, in an optional survey

-### The case for an overhaul of Title VI in general

-- Based on the last year, it is impossible to say that the current standard for Title VI is working, we know that with respect to antisemitic and anti-Muslim activity

-	- Based on Michigan the schools themselves don't know Title VI

-		- Decentralized reporting with little to no accountability

-		- Difficulty deciphering between creation of a hostile environment and protected speech

-- The goal is to cast doubt, which means make it impossible to disprove the possibility that civil rights violations that equate to denied access to education are occurring

-- *Based on these issues why would we assume it is working at all?*

-- The law is vague with respect to what constitutes "protection of rights"

-	- It largely relies on the student to protect themselves

-	- But the student cannot be relied upon to be *aware and proactive* without, at the very least, notification and literacy

-- Thus, even if the number of reports were low, there is no way to determine whether this is due to a low number of incidents or a broken system

 - UCLA annual data report has inexplicable discrepancies

 	- Civil rights reporting is low compared to Title IX

-- If the law is vague, and its left up to the recipient---who may themselves be the subject of reports---to define "access to education" then that access will inevitably be vulnerable